 At Turaco Treetops, we believe in creating an uncomplicated, and warm-hearted atmosphere for all our guests.
 Whether you are looking at exploring the Kibale Forest region or are staying with us to unwind, our team is happy to serve you with a smile.

-Immerse yourself in nature on Turaco Treetops’ 5.2 hectares of rain forest, neighboring the lush Kibale Forest National Park, famous for its chimpanzees.
+Immerse yourself in nature on Turaco Treetops’ 5.2 hectares of rain forest, neighboring the lush Kibale National Park, famous for its chimpanzees.
 At the lodge grounds many of the birds, monkeys and butterflies that inhabit the Kibale Forest can also be found, including primates like Bush Babies, Black and White Colobus monkeys and of course the Great Blue Turaco.

 Restaurant & Lounges